Symplectic singularities arising from algebras of symmetric tensors: Symplectic singularities from horospherical varieties

 \item $(C_m,\omega_i,\omega_{i+1})$ $(m\geq 2, 1\leq i\leq m-1)$;

 \item $(F_4,\omega_2,\omega_3)$;

 \item $(G_2,\omega_2,\omega_1)$. \end{itemize}

 We refer the reader to \cite{Pasquier2009} for the notations and we give a brief introduction to the geometry of $X$.
-There are exactly three $G$-orbits in $X$: the unique open $G$-orbit $X_o=G/H$ and two closed $G$-orbits $Z=G/P_Z$ and $Y=G/P_Y$, where $P_Y, P_Z$ are two parabolic subgroups of $G$.
-Moreover, both $X$ and $Y$ have codimension at least two in $X$, so $\cZ_X$ is symplectic by Theorem \ref{t.criterion-contact-symplectic} and Theorem \ref{t.Fanotype-MDS-horospherical}.
+There are exactly three $G$-orbits in $X$: the unique open $G$-orbit $X_o=G/H$ and two closed $G$-orbits $Z=G/P_Z$ and $Y=G/P_Y$, where $P_Y, P_Z$ are two parabolic subgroups of $G$ such that { $Z$ is ${\rm Aut}(X)$-stable while $Y$ is not (recall that $X$ has only two ${\rm Aut}(X)$-orbits),} Moreover, both $Z$ and $Y$ have codimension at least two in $X$, so $\cZ_X$ is symplectic by Theorem \ref{t.criterion-contact-symplectic} and Theorem \ref{t.Fanotype-MDS-horospherical}.
 The open subset $X_Y\coloneqq X\setminus Z$ is isomorphic to a homogeneous vector bundle

 where $V_Y$ is a simple $P_Y$-module, $Y\subset X_Y$ is just the zero section of $\phi_Y$ and the open subset $X_o$ can be identified to $X_Y\setminus Y$, which satisfies the following commutative diagram: